csethanhcong/C9js/examples/docs/Chart.md

 12. `Bar Chart: Add Group bar chart to filter domain`: To create legend for bar chart, we should add new type of Bar Chart (Group of bar chart)

+13. `Bar Chart`: Add isLogaric Implementation for DATA-SCALE, currently only implement for y-scale
+	- Notes:
+		+ Use ONLY with single, grouped bar chart
+		+ Value is positive

 #### TODO: